21+ Best Travel Backpacks for Women (Tested & Reviewed)

 The Away Everywhere Zip Backpack has been my personal item on a flight during travel.
 I’ve also used it as my go-to daytime backpack while on vacation.

-Away also makes a smaller backpack with a front pocket!
 In this Away Daypack review, I review the original style as one of the best daypacks for female travel, because it’s slim, not bulky, not “doofy” and has plenty of inner pockets that I value.
+While the backpack is updated all the time and no longer looks like the one in my photos, the same great gear features are there.
+As you know, Away has turned into one of the more “Trusted” travel bag brands in the last few years.

 My Pros